Carlinville, Illinois and its Sears Homes

 However, Carlinville does have the largest contiguous collection of Sears Homes.
 Those 152 Sears Homes are all in one neighborhood - Standard Addition.

-When I visit Standard Addition, I’m saddened to see that too many of these homes are in poor condition.
+When I visit Standard Addition, I’m saddened to see that so many of these homes are in poor condition.

 To buy Rose’s book (and get it inscribed!), click here.